List of All-Ireland Senior Hurling Championship finals: Footnotes

 a.
 Limerick refused to play in Thurles after the original fixture on 18 February 1911 in Cork was postponed owing to the state of pitch.
-Kilkenny were awarded the All-Ireland title.
-Tipperary were nominated to play in the All-Ireland final in their absence.
+Kilkenny were awarded the All-Ireland title, and Tipperary were nominated to play in the All-Ireland final in Limerick's absence.

 b.
 A refixture of the All-Ireland Final was needed following an objection and a counter-objection.

 c.
-The 1899 final was left unfinished with Tipperary being awarded the title.
+The 1899 final was abandoned due to darkness: Tipperary were awarded the title.

 d.
-Dublin withdrew from the field with ten minutes remaining. after Cork were awarded a disputed goal.
-Cork were awarded the title.
+The 1892 final was abandoned after Dublin walked off the field with ten minutes remaining after Cork were awarded a disputed goal: Cork were awarded the title.

 e.
-Cork withdrew from the field in protest at rough play by the Wexford team.
+The 1890 final was abandoned after Cork walked off the field to protest the unduly rough play by Wexford's team.
 Cork were awarded the title.

 f.
-The 1888 Championship was unfinished owing to a tour of the United States by hurlers, footballers and athletes.
+The 1888 Championship was unfinished owing to the American Invasion Tour of the United States by hurlers, footballers and athletes.